aarijimam/rt-study-management/Readme.md

 ## Database

-The program can use any SQL databse thanks to SQLAlchemy, just change the `DATABASE_URL` to the desired database url in the .env.
+The program can use any SQL databse thanks to SQLAlchemy, just change the `DATABASE_URL` to the desired database url in the `.env`.

 ### Database Design